Atmosphere of Earth: Exosphere

-The exosphere is the outermost layer of Earth's atmosphere (i.e. the upper limit of the atmosphere).
-It extends from the thermopause, at the top of the thermosphere at an altitude of about 700 km above sea level, to about 10,000 km (6,200 mi; 33,000,000 ft), where it merges into the solar wind.
+The exosphere is the outermost layer of Earth's atmosphere (though it is so tenuous that some scientists consider it to be part of interplanetary space rather than part of the atmosphere).
+It extends from the thermopause (also known as the "exobase") at the top of the thermosphere to a poorly defined boundary with the solar wind and interplanetary medium.
+The altitude of the exobase varies from about 500 km to about 1000 km in times of higher incoming solar radiation.

+The upper limit varies depending on the definition.
+Various authorities consider it to end at about 10000 km or about 190000 km—about halfway to the moon, where the influence of Earth's gravity is about the same as radiation pressure from sunlight.
+The geocorona visible in the far ultraviolet (caused by neutral hydrogen) extends to at least 100000 km.

-This layer is mainly composed of extremely low densities of hydrogen, helium and several heavier molecules including nitrogen, oxygen and carbon dioxide closer to the exobase.
-The atoms and molecules are so far apart that they can travel hundreds of kilometers without colliding with one another.
+This layer is mainly composed of extremely low densities of hydrogen, with limited amounts of helium, carbon dioxide, and nascent oxygen closer to the exobase.
+The atoms and molecules are so far apart that they can travel hundreds of kilometres without colliding with one another.
 Thus, the exosphere no longer behaves like a gas, and the particles constantly escape into space.
 These free-moving particles follow ballistic trajectories and may migrate in and out of the magnetosphere or the solar wind.
+Every second, the Earth loses about 3 kg of hydrogen, 50 g of helium, and much smaller amounts of other constituents.

 The exosphere is too far above Earth for meteorological phenomena to be possible.
-However, Earth's auroras—the aurora borealis (northern lights) and aurora australis (southern lights)—sometimes occur in the lower part of the exosphere, where they overlap into the thermosphere.
 The exosphere contains many of the artificial satellites that orbit Earth.